munozsophia/waph-munozsa/hackathons/hackathon1/README.md

 ### Task 1: Attacks

 The section covers the cross-site scripting injections used to hack into 7 Levels of webpages.
+I was able to do the XSS for Levels 0 to Level 5.
+But unfortunately, I could not figure out Level 6.
+It was quite difficult.

 #### a.
 Level 0